Physical processes in protoplanetary disks: Disk evolution

 We can gain some intuition into how equation~(\ref{eq_disk_evolve}) works by inspecting time-dependent analytic solutions that can be derived for special forms of the viscosity $\nu(r)$.
 For $\nu = {\rm constant}$ a Green's function solution is possible.
 Suppose that at $t=0$ the gas lies in a thin ring of mass $m$ at radius $r_0$,

 where $\delta (r-r_0)$ is a Dirac delta function.
 With boundary conditions that impose zero-torque at $r=0$ and allow for free expansion toward $r = \infty$ the solution is \cite{lyndenbell74},

 in terms of dimensionless variables $x \equiv r / r_0$, $\tau \equiv 12 \nu r_0^{-2} t$, and where $I_{1/4}$ is a modified Bessel function of the first kind.
 This solution is plotted in Figure~\ref{fig_diffusion_analytic} and illustrates generic features of viscous disk evolution.
 As $t$ increases the ring spreads diffusively, with the mass flowing toward $r = 0$ while the angular momentum is carried by a negligible fraction of the mass toward $r = \infty$.
-This segregation of mass and angular momentum is generic to the evolution of a viscous disk, and must occur if accretion is to proceed without overall angular momentum loss.
+This segregation of mass and angular momentum is generic to the evolution of a viscous disk, and must occur if accretion is to proceed without overall angular momentum loss (for example in a magnetized disk wind).